OHDSI/PhenotypeLibrary/.github/ISSUE_TEMPLATE/contribute-a-new-phenotype.md

 ---
 name: contribute a new phenotype
-about: Describe this issue template's purpose here.
+about: Use this template to contribute a new phenotype to the library.
 title: "[YOUR PHENOTYPE NAME]"
 labels: Contribute Phenotype
 assignees: ''